Sais, Egypt: Antiquity

 Herodotus wrote that Sais is where the grave of Osiris was located and that the sufferings of the god were displayed as a mystery by night on an adjacent lake.

+Lid of the sarcophagus of the Vizier Gemenefhorbak, from Sais.
+Museo Egizio, Turin (C 2201 01).

 The city's patron goddess was Neith, whose cult is attested as early as the First Dynasty of Egypt (c.
 3100–3050 BC).
 The Greeks, such as Herodotus, Plato, and Diodorus Siculus, identified her with Athena and hence postulated a primordial link to Athens.
 Diodorus recounts that Athenians built Sais before the deluge.
 While all Greek cities were destroyed during that cataclysm, including Athens, Sais and the others Egyptian cities survived.

 There are today no surviving traces of this town prior to the Late New Kingdom (c.
 1100 BC) due to the extensive destruction of the city by the sebakhin (farmers removing mudbrick deposits for use as fertilizer) leaving only a few relief blocks in situ.

-Though the proposed Sa El Hagar site has little evidence of this city, Obelisks in Piazza della Minerva and Urbino Italy are claimed to originate from Sais.
+Though the proposed Sa El Hagar site has little evidence of this city, obelisks in Piazza della Minerva and Urbino in Italy are claimed to originate from Sais.

 During the Islamic conquest of Egypt, a battle was fought at Sais between the Rashidun Caliphate and the Byzantine Empire, according to John of Nikiû.
 It remained a pagarchy and Christian bishopric at least through the early 700s.
 Medieval writers like Yaqut al-Hamawi, al-Maqrizi, and al-Qalqashandi attributed the city's foundation to one "Sā ibn Misr"; Ibn Iyas called the founder "Sā ibn Marqunus".
 The site was used as a stone quarry during this period.
 By the time of Ibn Iyas, the city had fallen almost completely into ruin.

 The 1885 Census of Egypt recorded Sa el-Hagar as a nahiyah under the district of Kafr az-Zayyat in Gharbia Governorate; at that time, the population of the town was 4,474 (2,250 men and 2,224 women).